-The first smartphone was released on April 3, 1992, and you may not remember it.
-The phone chip was made by Intel for the Simon Personal Communicator.
-In addition to the aforementioned features, the phone also had a 90-MHz processor, a 320 x 240-pixel touch screen, and a camera with a resolution of 0.2 megapixels.
+The first smartphone was released on April 3, 1992, by IBM and was called the Simon Personal Communicator.
+The phone featured a touch screen, the ability to send and receive faxes and emails, and included a calendar and address book, along with a stylus for input.
+The phone was powered by a 90-MHz processor, had a 320 x 240-pixel touch screen, and a camera with a resolution of 0.2 megapixels.

 Edge-to-edge displays of the first generation

 The first generation of smartphones with edge-to-edge displays was released in 2014 by Samsung Electronics.
 These phones featured screens that extended to the very edges of the device, creating a sleek and modern design aesthetic.
 Since then, several other manufacturers have followed suit with flagship models that include curved screens, which provide even more screen real estate on the front of the phone.

 Edge-to-edge displays have become a popular feature in modern smartphone design, allowing for larger screens without increasing the overall size of the device.
 This technology has enabled manufacturers to create more immersive viewing experiences for users, particularly when it comes to watching videos, playing games, or browsing the internet.
 As this technology continues to evolve, it is likely that edge-to-edge displays will become even more prevalent and advanced, making them an essential feature for any smartphone user.

 Bezel-less smartphones, also known as infinity display phones, have become increasingly popular due to their large display area and significantly reduced bezel area.
 This design feature provides users with a more immersive experience when reading, watching videos, or playing games on their devices.